 Caldey stamp issues

-It is quite hard to piece together the exact chronology of Caldey stamp issues, but the first, issued on 1 May 1973, was a blue and black stamp depicting the Monastery Church, designed by local Tenby artist Claude A Page and printed by Bradbury, Wilkinson and Co.
+A little effort is needed to piece together the exact chronology of Caldey stamp issues, but the first, issued on 1 May 1973, was a blue and black stamp depicting the Monastery Church, designed by local Tenby artist Claude A Page and printed by Bradbury, Wilkinson and Co.

 Subsequent issues featured St David’s Church (15 August 1974, red and black), St Illtud’s Church (21 June 1976, yellow and green), Caldey Abbey (January 1980, gold and black, marking the 1979 golden jubilee of the monks’ arrival on Caldey), and the Abbey Church (1982, blue and black).
 All were denominated “2 dabs”.

 In 2001, a new red and black stamp depicting Caldey Lighthouse was produced (again with a 2 dabs denomination).
-Though this stamp is perhaps harder to track down (mint or used) than the earlier ones, examples can be found used on cover, with a proper Caldey Island postmark, alongside some of the stamps produced previously.
+Though this stamp is perhaps harder to track down (mint or used) than the earlier ones, examples can be found used on cover, with a proper Caldey Island postmark, sometimes alongside the stamps produced previously.

-Subsequently, we have seen examples used on cover with what appears to be a proper Caldey Island cancellation (as shown above), while the Cinderella Stamp Club’s journal, The Cinderella Philatelist, has reported that the first day of issue was, in fact, 27 September 2018.
+Subsequently, we have seen examples used on a souvenir cover with a proper Caldey Island cancellation (as shown above), while the Cinderella Stamp Club’s journal, The Cinderella Philatelist, has reported that the first day of issue was, in fact, 27 September 2018.

 In contrast, one set of more amateurish designs that appeared on eBay in recent months, depicting Caldey scenes (shown above right), is believed to be unofficial, and not produced by the island – if nothing else, it eschews the traditional “dabs” in favour of standard pounds and pence, which is surely a giveaway.

-Perhaps our readers and customers can provide further details on these modern labels that bear Caldey’s name?
+What do you think about these most recent labels that bear Caldey’s name?
 Feel free to add your comments and thoughts below!